 - Cisco proprietary protocol

-- It adds extra 30-byte info to existing Ethernet header.
+- It adds extra 30-byte info in the existing Ethernet header.
 26 byte ISL header & 4 byte ISL trailer.

 - Does not support untagged traffic